TimVWese/PowerLaws.jl/Doc/Doc.md

 **Parameters:**

 * data: array of data which should be fit to distribution
-* d: distribution, right now it support only  and DiscretePowerLawDistribution
+* d: distribution, right now it support only  and DiscretePowerLaw
 * no_of_sims: number of simulations which should be performed
 * xmins: if not specified all unique values in data are taken as possible xmins, if specified then only values in array xmins are considered when finding best xmin
 * xmax: maximum value considered in calculations,values above xmax are not considered.